-The Gusto menu begins with enticing starters like Popcorn topped with parmigiano and black pepper, white truffle, or pimenton and garlic.
-A delightful array of selections include: a duo of housemade hummus and tzatziki, flatbread pizza with herb marinated Roman artichokes, portobella and Manchego, and salad topped with grilled tuna, roasted peppers, and capers.
-Favorite sandwich flavors can be enjoyed warm as a panini with options like grilled vegetables with goat cheese and roasted peppers, or the Spanish muffeleta with Serrano ham, Manchego cheese, olive salad and piquillo peppers.
-Artisanal salumi from a Mano shows up alongside mustard, and fig mustarda accompaniments which pair well with a glass of crisp white or the elegant Angelini Tuttobene, an Italian Red.
+The Gusto menu begins with enticing starters like popcorn topped with parmigiano and black pepper, white truffle, or pimenton and garlic.
+A delightful array of selections include: a duo of housemade hummus and tzatziki, flatbread pizza with herb marinated Roman artichokes, portobella and Manchego cheese, and salad topped with grilled tuna, roasted peppers, and capers.
+Favorite sandwich flavors can be enjoyed warm as a panini with options like grilled vegetables with goat cheese and roasted peppers, or the Spanish muffaletta with Serrano ham, Manchego cheese, olive salad and piquillo peppers.
+Artisanal salumi from a Mano shows up alongside mustard and fig mustarda accompaniments which pair well with a glass of crisp white or the elegant Angelini Tuttobene, an Italian Red.

-A wide varietal range of select red and white wines are available, a premium bar with hand-crafted cocktails, and local, domestic and imported beer are served.
+A wide variety of select red and white wines are available, as well as a premium bar with hand-crafted cocktails and local, domestic and imported beer.
 You might start with a refreshing Watermelon Mojito with Old New Orleans Rum and mint.
 The Canal Place Cooler with fresh lemonade, vodka and pomegranate will also tempt.
-Non-alcoholic selections like Italian sodas (Almond, Hibiscus and Blood Orange), and seasonally flavored (Ponchatoula Strawberry for example) house brewed teas tastefully slake thirst.
-Cafe au lait, and espresso based drinks round out the drink menu.
+Non-alcoholic selections like Italian sodas (Almond, Hibiscus and Blood Orange), and seasonally flavored (Ponchatoula Strawberry) house brewed teas tastefully slake thirst.
+Cafe au lait and espresso based drinks round out the menu.